NeowayLabs/data-integration-challenge/README.md

 Yawoen company has hired you to implement a Data API for Data Integration team.

-Data Integration team is focused on combining data residing in different heterogeneous sources and providing it in an unified view of them into entities.
+Data Integration team is focused on combining data from different heterogeneous sources and providing it to an unified view into entities.

 ## The challenge